trippo/ResponsiveFilemanager/readme.txt

 CUSTOMIZE CONFIGURATION IN EACH FOLDER

-In new version you can customize the config.php for each folder.
-Simply create a file .config in the folder where do you need and write inside the php variables which do you want change. (don't change $current_path,$upload_dir,$base_url,$root variables).
-You can also include a html text in a folder page simply inserting in the folder .config file: $folder_message="html message".
+In FileManager Version 7 you can customize the config.php for each folder.
+Simply create a .config file inside your desired folder, and add the php variables which you wish to change. (don't change $current_path,$upload_dir,$base_url,$root variables).
+You can also include a html text file by simply inserting .config file: $folder_message="html message" inside the folder.
 You can use this to specify the restriction or image resize.

 Remember than the configuration of one folder is also reflected in all subdirectories.